-For those who like to title sermonettes and sermons, I'd like to call this one, "Why Does God Keep Secrets?"
-And for some specific descriptors and identifiers to index this, we'll call it "General Revelation" or "Special Revelation" or as I e-mailed to Diane, the second part of this title is "God's Pedagogical Techniques."
-And as Rush Limbaugh would say, "For the folks in Rio Linda, this means teaching learning techniques."
-So when you hear pedagogical, it's a synonym for teaching learning techniques.
+For those who like to title sermonettes and sermons, I would like to call this one, "Why Does God Keep Secrets?"
+And for some specific descriptors and identifiers to index this, we will call it "General Revelation" or "Special Revelation" or as I e-mailed to Diane, the second part of this title is "God's Pedagogical Techniques."
+As Rush Limbaugh would say, "For the folks in Rio Linda, this means teaching learning techniques."
+So when you hear pedagogical, it is a synonym for teaching learning techniques.

 In Proverbs 25:2 we read the enigmatic passage, "It is the glory of God to conceal a matter, but the glory of kings is to search out a matter."
 Countless individuals throughout history have expressed frustration and bewilderment at this proclivity on the part of our Creator to conceal things or to keep secrets.